Hyper-CVAD is a chemotherapy treatment used to treat some types of non-Hodgkin lymphoma and acute lymphoblastic leukaemia (ALL).

 Methotrexate can affect how your kidneys work.
 You will have blood tests before, during and after treatment to check this.
 Your nurse will ask you to drink plenty of fluid.
 Tell them if there are any changes in how much urine you are producing.
 You may be given sodium bicarbonate as a drip or tablets during treatment.
 This is to reduce the risk of kidney problems.
 The nurses will also test your urine regularly.

 Changes in the way the liver works

 Hyper-CVAD may affect how your liver works.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests to check how well your liver is working.

 Raised levels of uric acid in the blood

-Hyper-CVAD may cause the cancer/leukaemia cells to break down quickly.
+Hyper-CVAD may cause the cancer cells to break down quickly.
 This releases uric acid (a waste product) into the blood.
 Too much uric acid can cause swelling and pain in the joints, which is called gout.
 It can also cause kidney problems.

 Your doctor may give you tablets called allopurinol (Zyloric ®) to help prevent this.
 Drinking at least two litres (three and a half pints) of fluid a day will also help.
 You will have regular blood tests to check the uric acid levels.